-Last weekend gone for a one day tour to Mahabalipuram / Mamallapuram, an UNESCO Heritage Site, 7th Century Built monuments & temples.
+Last weekend went for a one-day tour to Mahabalipuram / Mamallapuram, a UNESCO Heritage Site, 7th Century Built monuments & temples.
 It was wonderfully organized by KeyTerns team Srini and Balaji.
 The trip was curated by Vijay, a young Archaeologist, who explained the Pallava kingdom history in-depth in an awesome way.

-We visited all the key places in and around Mahabalipuram / Mamallapuram like Subramaniya temple excavated site, Tiger caves, Tiger caves temple, Sthala Sayana Perumal, Shore temple, Rock cuts on the beach, Arjuna Penance, Govardhana giri, All the rathas, Mahisha mardhini cave, Varaha cave, Adhi Varaha cave temple, Ramanuja mandap, Varaha mandap, Tirumuthi cave and British Lighthouse.
-We also visited the 7D Show – virtual theatre which explained the history of Pallavas and Sea shell Museum which had 40000 imported shells.
+We visited all the key places in and around Mahabalipuram / Mamallapuram like Subramaniya temple excavated site, Tiger caves, Tiger caves temple, Sthala Sayana Perumal, Shore temple, Rock cuts on the beach, Arjuna Penance, Govardhana Giri, All the rates, Mahisha mardhini cave, Varaha cave, Adhi Varaha cave temple, Ramanuja mandap, Varaha mandap, Tirumuthi cave, and British Lighthouse.
+We also visited the 7D Show – a virtual theatre which explained the history of Pallavas and Seashell Museum which had 40000 imported shells.

 Even though I have been to Mahabalipuram / Mamallapuram earlier, But this trip was quite different.
-It was highly informative and so entertaining, learned loads of historical information about the Pallava kingdom, Mythology and their mind-blowing architectural style.
-This is exactly how i felt when I visited the place – “இறைவன் படைத்த உலகை எல்லாம் மனிதன் ஆளுக்கின்றான், மனிதன் வடித்த சிலைகளில் எல்லாம் இறைவன் வாழுகின்றான்” (watch video) .
+It was highly informative and so entertaining, I learned loads of historical information about the Pallava kingdom, Mythology, and their mind-blowing architectural style.
+This is exactly how I felt when I visited the place – “இறைவன் படைத்த உலகை எல்லாம் மனிதன் ஆளுக்கின்றான், மனிதன் வடித்த சிலைகளில் எல்லாம் இறைவன் வாழுகின்றான்” (watch video) .